NEVA PATTERSON: Liberated Lady

 While her first love was the theatre, the career of actress NEVA PATTERSON (1920-2010) would encompass radio, band singing, modeling, film and TV.
 Versatile at playing unsympathetic characters both strong-willed and neurotic, Neva came rather late to films following a string of comedic and dramatic Broadway parts.
 Best remembered as Cary Grant’s spurned socialite fiancée in the classic Grant/Deborah Kerr romantic tearjerker AN AFFAIR TO REMEMBER (1957), Neva would remain a stronger presence on the smaller screen with three minor series to her credit and an enviable number of guest roles.
 A social activist and Actor’s Equity unionist in her spare time.

-For obtaining the issue or article on NEVA PATTERSON, please call Carol at Subscriptions at (866) 880-2108.
+For obtaining the issue or article on NEVA PATTERSON, please call Subscriptions at (866) 880-2108.

 All Film Articles